-Research funding slump alarms head of US cancer institutesSeptember 25th, 2012 in Cancer /
+Research funding slump alarms head of US cancer institutesSeptember 25, 2012 in Medicine & Health / Cancer

 The head of the US National Cancer Institute warned Tuesday that the United States could lose its global leadership in research into the disease because of lower spending.

 "If you count inflation, our buying power is down by 20%.
 We are back at the level, in terms of buying power, at the level of 2001," NCI director Harold Varmus told a press conference, referring to expenditure at his institute.